-During 2018 Organesis entered in to two debt facility agreements with the Group, one each with Hemogenyx LLC and Immugenyx LLC.
+During 2018 Orgenesis entered in to two debt facility agreements with the Group, one each with Hemogenyx LLC and Immugenyx LLC.
 On 7 November 2018 the Group entered in to a loan agreement with Orgenesis Inc., an organisation with which the Group has an existing collaboration agreement.
 The loan amount was for not less than US\$1,000,000 with the proceeds of the loan to be used solely for the development of the cell therapy technology in accordance with the plan of the collaboration agreement.
 As at reporting date drawdowns totalling US\$750,000 (£587,245) had been made with Hemogenyx LLC receiving the funds.
 The loan carries an interest rate of 2% and has a term of three years.
 Orgenesis has the option to convert both principal and accrued interest in to equity in Hemogenyx-Cell at any time prior to maturity.
-Hemogenyx-Cell ("Hemo-Cell") is a wholly owned Belgian entity and as at reporting date was not incorporated.
-As Hemo-Cell was not incorporated at the reporting date no conversion was possible and as a result this loan facility has been treated as a borrowing in accordance with IAS9.
-When Hemo-Cell is incorporated the facility will be treated in accordance with the provisions of IAS39.
+Hemogenyx-Cell SPRL ("Hemo-Cell") is a wholly owned Belgian entity and was incorporated in April 2019 at which point this loan facility was treated as a borrowing in accordance with the provisions of IAS39.

 On 7 November 2018 the Group entered in to a loan agreement through its wholly owned subsidiary Immugenyx LLC, with Orgenesis Inc., an organisation with which the Group has an existing collaboration agreement.
 The loan amount was for not less than US\$1,000,000 with the proceeds of the loan to be used solely for the development of the cell therapy technology in accordance with the plan of the collaboration agreement.
 As at reporting date drawdowns totalling US\$750,000 (£588,670) had been made.
 The loan carries an interest rate of 2% and has a term of three years.
 Orgenesis has the option to convert both principal and accrued interest in to equity in Immugenyx LLC at any time prior to maturity.
-This loan has been treated in accordance with the provisions of IAS39.

-23. Related party disclosures
+24. Related party disclosures

 There were no related party disclosures other than Directors' remuneration as disclosed in the Remuneration Report section of the Directors' Report.
-There are no key management personnel other than the Directors.
+There are no key management personnel other than the Directors and the Company Secretary.